The SKOAP Study

 Get Started

-Why is the SKOAP Study Important?
+Why Is the SKOAP Study Important?

-There is an urgent public health need to reduce our reliance on opioids for effective long-term pain management, particularly in knee osteoarthritis (KOA).
+There is an urgent public health need to reduce our reliance on opioids for effective long-term pain management, particularly in Knee Osteoarthritis (KOA).

 This effectiveness trial will compare recommended treatments to reduce pain and functional limitations in KOA and identify clinical and patient-level factors associated with treatment response.